machinetranslate/machinetranslate.org/events/wmt.md

 WMT started in 2006 with a *translation* task.
 In the following years, WMT included themes on all aspects of machine translation, corpus preparation, training, and evaluation.

+The main task is the *General machine translation task*.
+Until 2022, it was known as the *News task* because traditionally the content to be translated was news articles.

 #### Translation tasks